laniakea-etc/dotnet-core-multi-docker/README.md

-# .Net Core version of the "Docker and Kubernetes: The Complete Guide" course - Complex solution (multi Docker containers)
+## .Net Core version of the "Docker and Kubernetes: The Complete Guide" course - Complex solution (multi Docker containers)

 > source code for the .Net Core version of the "Docker and Kubernetes: The Complete Guide" course - Complex solution (multi Docker containers)

-## Build Setup

-## execute it locally
+## Execute it locally

 $ docker-compose up --build